Field Placement Program

 Wanting to build upon the professional work or volunteer experiences you already have?

-Apply for one or both of the ADMN placement courses.
-Placements can offer you the opportunity to gain new and practical work experiences, while also enhancing your professional skills and connections and earning you credit towards your degree.
+Apply for one or both of the ADMN Field Placement courses.
+Field Placements can offer you the opportunity to gain new and practical work experiences, while also enhancing your professional skills and connections and earning you credit towards your degree.

 “Trent Durham has unleashed a confidence in me that I didn’t realize I had.